DenzelBraithwaite/Vault-of-Knowledge/c#.md

 ---

 ## Quick Tips
+- C# uses semicolons `;` to denote the end of a line.
+This usually isn't necessary when closing code blocks `{}`.
+This is common for the C family of languages.
 - In VS Code You can press `ctrl` + `shift` + `p` on Windows or `cmd` + `shift` + `p` on Mac, to open the command palette.
 In Visual Studio there's a similar feature called Quick launch which can be opened with the same hotkeys or simply `ctrl` + `Q`.
 - You can use `ctrl` + `K` followed by `ctrl` + `D` to format the entire document, adding indents and spaces where needed.
 Alternatively, you can use the quick launch to find this and similar commands.

 <br>